RcDevRIL/proto_madera_back/README.md

 ### Setup the local database on Windows

 You need a copy of the database to run tests locally.
 To do so, when you're done with installing [pgAdmin] v11.6, you have to go on the home page of pgAdmin server.
 Clic on create server if you want to add custom name for connection.
-Then create a database on the selected server. database server **must** be _'madera'_, host name: _localhost / 127.0.0.1_, user: _postgres_, password: *your_master_password*.
+Then create a database on the selected server. database server **must** be _'madera'_, host name: _localhost / 127.0.0.1_, user: _postgres_, password: *your_master_password* (which is the one you used to setup [pgAdmin]).

     Your database is now up and running, we need to build it now with our scheme.
 Select the newly created 'madera' database, and click on black lightning icon (Query Tool).

 To build the database, copy paste [madera_dump.sql] content into the Query Tool and run the query.
 Do the same with [data_dump.sql]!

     Now we can install the backend application in our maven repository: this will compile to the packaging specified in pom.xml file.

 ### Build & Run